Cannabis Induced Psychosis Symptoms and Treatment

 4. Frequency and Duration of Marijuana Use

-Regular and long-term marijuana use can increase the likelihood that a person may experience signs and symptoms of this type of psychosis.
+Regular and long-term marijuana use can increase the likelihood a person may experience signs and symptoms of this type of psychosis.

-Though a majority of states in the U.S. allow for some form of legal marijuana sales and consumption – medicinal, recreational, or both – cannabis is still the most commonly used federally illegal drug, according to the Centers for Disease Control and Prevention.
+A majority of states in the U.S. allow for some form of legal marijuana sales and consumption – medicinal, recreational, or both.

 In other words, cannabis use is so common that many people who use it fall into one or more of the risk-factor categories.